Akamai-Community/edgecompute.live/themes/edge-theme/content/examples/cachekey-device-type.md

 +++
-title = 'Cachekey Device Type' draft = false description = 'This example includes the device type (tablet or mobile) from a PMUSER variable in the computed cache key for an Edge Server.' categories = ['Performance', 'Developer Tools'] modules = [] icon = ''
+title = 'Cachekey Device Type' draft = false categories = ['Performance', 'Developer Tools'] modules = []
+icon = ''